-- 1. Certifying that the Berkeley Vision Zero Action Plan, the Berkeley Bicycle Plan, and the Berkeley Pedestrian Plan, collectively meet the Safe Streets and Roads for All grant program requirement for a Comprehensive Safety Action Plan. - Authorizing the City Manager or their designee to submit a grant application to the federal Safe Streets and Roads for All (SS4A), accept the grant awarded, and execute any resultant agreements and amendments. - Authorizing the City Manager or their designee to submit a grant application to the federal Reconnecting Communities Pilot Grant Program (RCP), accept the grant awarded, and execute any resultant agreements and amendments.
+- 1. Certifying that the Berkeley Vision Zero Action Plan, the Berkeley Bicycle Plan, and the Berkeley Pedestrian Plan, collectively meet the Safe Streets and Roads for All grant program requirement for a Comprehensive Safety Action Plan. - Authorizing the City Manager to submit a grant application to the federal Safe Streets and Roads for All (SS4A), accept the grant awarded, and execute any resultant agreements and amendments. - 3.
+Authorizing the City Manager to submit a grant application to the federal Reconnecting Communities Pilot Grant Program (RCP), accept the grant awarded, and execute any resultant agreements and amendments.